skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * Since you're already bidding here, you may as well pick up the Thief Gloves as well &ndash; they will come in handy for upcoming Steals, and you can actually turn a profit by selling it later.
 This item is listed only in the fourth slot, and only after you've bought the Dark Matter.
 > * Keep track of your budget!
 You should not leave Treno with less than 176,000 Gil, so subtract this from your current Gil total to get your auction allowance!
 > * You can spend a bit more money if you make up for it by Stealing some extra items from upcoming bosses.
 You can get the Power Vest from Ark, a Demon's Vest and Golden Hairpin from Meltigemini, and Mythril Claws from Taharka.
 But keep in mind this makes those battles harder to get right.
 > * Alternatively, you can simply do an extra Cotton Robe trick &ndash; if you have the extra time.
-If so, then buy 99 Wrist from the Dali shop when you're looting the gates in the area, and then drop by the Black Mage Village once you have the Hilda Garde 3 to get Steepled Hat and make the Cotton Robes.
+If so, then buy 99 Wrist from the Dali shop when you're looting the gates in the area, and then drop by the Black Mage Village once you have the Hilda Garde 3 to get 99 Steepled Hat and make the 99 Cotton Robe.
 > * Either way, look ahead to make sure that you'll have enough Gil when you reach Oeilvert and Esto Gaza, otherwise you'll have problems.
 > * The table below provides an overview of the items up for auction; use the price ranges and average as a guideline for pushing the first two auctions into the final stages as quickly as possible.
-If you already bought the key items on Disc 2, then avoid them now because you can't sell them a second tome.
+If you already bought the key items on Disc 2, then avoid them now because you can't sell them a second time.
 Reset if the Promist Ring isn't listed.
 >
 > | Round | Item | Price range | Average | Selling Value |
 > |-------|------|:-----------:|:-------:|:-------------:|